-The Cambridge South East Transport Study aims to provide better public transport, walking and cycling options for those who travel along the A1307 and the A1301, improving journey times, and linking both communities and employment sites in the area to the south east of Cambridge.
+The Cambridge South East Transport Study aims to provide better public transport, walking and cycling options for those who travel in the A1307 and A1301 area, improving journey times and linking communities and employment sites in the area south east of Cambridge.

-The Cambridge South East Transport Study is currently allocated a budget of around £39 million.
+The Cambridge South East Transport Study is made up of two phases.

 Local Liaison Forums provide for regular dialogue between the project team and members of the local community during the course of any major transport project, ensuring interested parties are kept informed and can continue to have their say outside of formal consultation processes.